inky/tlrl/README.markdown

     username =
     password =

-Once you've done this, you can verify your username and password with the `-a` (or `--auth`) option.
+Open this file and fill in your username (or email address), and your password if you set one.
+You can verify that your settings are correct by running `tlrl` with the `-a` (or `--auth`) option:

     $ ./tlrl -a
     Username and password are correct!